nicolezattarin/LOB-feature-analysis/README.md

 ### Messages and volume bars
 To build a LOB we should start considering a list of messages in the trade market: every message correspond to a certain action in the market that can modify the structure of the LOB.
-We are working on a given list of messages that can be processed by employing the library provided by XOR Capital: **db_lob**.
+We are working on a given list of messages that can be processed by employing the library provided by XSOR Capital: **db_lob**.

 The main workflow follows: